sbassong/amphi/README.md

 ***

 ### ***Description***
-####  MERN_project is a fully functional application which leverages the MERN stack (MongoDB/Express/React/Node.js) to create an engaging, responsive and intuitive user experience.
-This project was implemented with the tools above deployed with Heroku.
+####  Amphi is a fully functional events search application which leverages the MERN stack (MongoDB/Express/React/Node.js) to create an engaging, responsive and intuitive user experience.
+Amphi features search functionality by date, artists, genre, and location, the ability to add favorite events and redirection to vendor site.
+This project was implemented with the MERN stack technologies and deployed with Heroku.
 This is the unit 2 project for the Software Engineering Immersive at General Assembly.
 ***

 ### ***Technologies Used***